davemorrissey/subsampling-scale-image-view/README.md

 #### Image display

-* Display images from assets, resources or the file system
+* Display images from assets, resources, the file system or bitmaps
 * Automatically rotate images from the file system (e.g. the camera or gallery) according to EXIF
 * Manually rotate images in 90° increments
 * Swap images at runtime
 * Use a custom bitmap decoder

-*`SubsamplingScaleImageView` only:*
+*With tiling enabled:*

 * Display huge images, larger than can be loaded into memory
 * Show high resolution detail on zooming in
-* Tested up to 20,000x13,000px, though larger images are slower
+* Tested up to 20,000x20,000px, though larger images are slower

-*These views don't extend `ImageView` and aren't intended as a general purpose replacement for it.
-They're specialised for the display of photos and other large images, not the display of 9-patches, shapes and the other types of drawable that ImageView supports.*
+*This view doesn't extend `ImageView` and isn't intended as a general purpose replacement for it.
+It's specialised for the display of photos and other large images, not the display of 9-patches, shapes and the other types of drawable that ImageView supports.*

 #### Gesture detection
 * One finger pan